Is Election Related Stress a Real Phenomenon?

-On counting day, many Indians are stressed over the results, but is there such a thing as election stress?
+Many are stressed over the results of the US Presidential election, but is there such a thing as election stress?

 The 2019 elections are finally coming to close with a thumping win for the ruling party and there is some sense of election ‘anxiety’, specially among those who supported the parties that lost the mandate.